 Can you see much Wildlife in Manuel Antonio National Park, Costa Rica?

 The short answer… yes.
 If you don’t mind the crowds.
-Manuel Antonio is one of the top beach towns in Costa Rica, and it attracts a lot of visitors.
-Most of them visit Manuel Antonio National Park.
+Manuel Antonio is one of the top beach towns in Costa Rica, and one of the most popular inexpensive warm winter destinations near the USA.
+The town attracts a lot of visitors, and most of them visit Manuel Antonio National Park.

 The long answer…judge for yourself from our experience.